 by Katie Burris

-All my life I wanted a sister.
-I grew up an only child, and while I’m not complaining about my childhood, sometimes it got lonely.
+All my life, I’ve wanted a sister.
+I grew up an only child, and while I’m not complaining about my childhood, it got lonely.
 My dream was to have a sister in close proximity to my age.
 When I was in elementary school, I wanted a sibling competent enough to play Barbies with, but as I got older, having someone to share family struggles and to blame things on made the top of my list.

-I eventually did get over my unreached expectations, though not I not with the time left that I would’ve wanted.
-We may not be the best of friends and our personalities may clash for the worst, but I can confidently say having an exchange student is an emotional ride I’d be willing to take again in a heartbeat.
+I eventually got over my unrealistic expectations, though not I not with the time left that I would’ve wanted.
+We may not be the best of friends, and our personalities may clash for the worst, but having an exchange student is an emotional ride I’d be willing to take again in a heartbeat.

-So, for anyone considering being a host family, I say do it.
+For anyone considering being a host family, do it.
 My exchange student has less than a week left in America, and I’ve never been this sad to see someone go.
-The chance to learn about life in a place other than your own is always exciting, as well as teaching about how you live your life.
-To have them experience the magic of the Oregon zoo lights, learn to play billiards, or even just watch them eat peanut butter for the first time, is something that is extremely special.
-Don’t waste your time on being petty, get out there and don’t get hung up on your differences, celebrate them.
+The chance to learn about life in a place other than your own is and teaching someone how you live your life is exciting.
+To have them experience the magic of the Oregon zoo lights, learn to play billiards or watch them eat peanut butter for the first time, is special.
+Don’t waste your time on being petty.
+Get out there and don’t get hung up on your differences—celebrate them.

-So lastly, here’s a special message to her: I’m going to miss you so much Pool Shark, and I am proud to call you my sister.
-I’ll see you in Spain in two weeks.
+Here’s a special message to my exchange student, Helena: I’ll miss you so much, Pool Shark, and I’m proud to call you my sister.
+See you in Spain in two weeks.